ArticlesBase

 ArticlesBase was an article syndication website based in Ramat Gan, Israel.

 Overview

 ArticlesBase was an online directory of syndicated articles on 26 core topics, including health, finance, business, home improvement and education.
 Authors were invited to publish articles for free and to share knowledge with potential customers.
 The article database was organized into an article directory that covered a wide variety of subjects.
 It also offered a global library of over 3 million articles in six languages (English, Portuguese, Russian, Spanish, French and Hebrew).
 According to the company, 500,000 contributors added thousands of new articles daily, for which they received no monetary compensation.

-Copyright infringement of ArticlesBase contributors copying and pasting from other websites and CD-ROMs was common.
+ArticlesBase contributors copying and pasting from other websites and CD-ROMs was common, which constituted copyright infringement.